karthikbmk/Information-Retrieval/README.md

-# Information Retrieval - CS429 taught by Dr. Aron Culotta at IIT.
+# Information Retrieval - CS429.

+Taught by Dr. Aron Culotta at IIT
 The estimated Timeline is January 2016 - May 2016.
 By the end of May, things will be done.

 Divided into 6 phases :